xVal: A Continuous Numerical Tokenization for Scientific Language Models: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of \xVal and highlight its strengths and weaknesses compared to existing numerical encoding algorithms.
-In particular, we look at three datasets: a synthetic dataset of arithmetic operations, a dataset of global temperature data, and a dataset of planetary orbit simulations.
+In particular, we look at two datasets: a dataset of global temperature data and a dataset of planetary orbit simulations.
+In Appendix \ref{app:arithmetic}, we also investigate arithmetic operations.

 For our transformer models, we use an architecture based on GPT-2 \citep{gpt2}.
 Details of our specific architecture are included in Appendix~\ref{app:arch_details}).
 We explore the effects of various architectural design choices in Appendix~\ref{app:arch_explorations}.